 The GST will fuel inflation for the short term.
 The Goods and Services Tax rate starts at 5% and 18% taxation.
 Services like restaurants, movies etc. are going to increase prices.
 Another problem with the GST that many pundits feel is not including liquor and petroleum under

 These are major revenue sources for the government and we feel this is being done for a few crony capitalists who need some time to funnel away their black money as the GST

 (Goods and Services Tax) promises to widen the tax-paying population.

 According to experts, these items could become costlier:

-- Cigarette prices likely to go up as GST rate for tobacco will be higher than current duties
+- Cigarette prices are likely to go up as the GST rate for tobacco will be higher than current duties

 - Commercial vehicles like trucks will become costlier